The Annual South Dakota Closed

 Click here for photos!

-Preceding the ceremony was a brunch sponsored by Spezia
+Preceding the ceremony is a brunch sponsored by Spezia

 On October 28th, the Don Grebin Court was dedicated at